manuelbl/usbx/docs/contributing.rst

 ============

-*usbx* is an open-source project that happily accepts contributions, usually in the form of GitHub push requests.
+*usbx* is an open-source project that happily accepts contributions, usually in the form of GitHub pull requests.

 Setting up your development environment